swiri021/Threaded_gsZscore/README.md

 # Threaded_gsZscore
-Threaded Gene-set Zscore by using decorator
-Zscore Calculation with Gene-set by using decorator
+Threaded Gene-set Zscore(Or Pathway Score) by using decorator Zscore Calculation with Gene-set by using decorator

 (It needs update for controlling Thread number)